jj-style/dotfiles/linux/README.md

 btw, that's not my public IP, I use Protonvpn :sunglasses:

 ## vim
-actually use neovim now, so copy init.vim to `~/.config/nvim/init.vim`
+actually use neovim now, so copy nvim folder to `~/.config/nvim`.
+remember to install plugins (`PlugInstall`) and coc-extensions

 ## i3
 Configuration for i3 window manager and i3 status bar.